Graphic of a white delivery truck in the middle of a gray map of the United States.

 Do you charge sales tax on items shipped out of state?

-Whether you need to charge sales tax on items shipped out of state hinges on nexus, a connection or link between you, the seller, and a state.
-If you have nexus with the states where your products are delivered, you typically need to obtain a sales tax permit, charge sales tax, file sales tax returns, and remit sales tax as required by law.
+Whether you need to charge sales tax on items shipped out of state depends on nexus, a connection between you, the seller, and the taxing jurisdiction.
+If you have nexus with a state, you typically need to obtain a sales tax permit, charge sales tax, file sales tax returns, and remit sales tax as required by the laws of that state.

 Understanding nexus and sales tax

-Nexus determines whether or not a business owes sales tax on products and services sold to out-of-state customers.
-A business located in Pennsylvania that sells online to customers in Texas would be required to collect and remit Texas sales tax if the business has nexus with Texas — but not if it doesn’t have nexus with Texas.
+Nexus determines whether a business owes sales tax on products and services sold to out-of-state customers.
+A business located in Pennsylvania that sells online to customers in Texas is required to collect and remit Texas sales tax if the business has nexus with Texas — but not if it doesn’t have nexus with Texas.

 If a seller doesn’t have nexus and doesn’t collect sales tax at the point of sale, the buyer would owe the state the corresponding use tax.
 Here’s what you need to know about use tax vs. sales tax.